UPDATED 2023-03-20 (Bitcoin block 781608, 1 BTC = 27,350 USD)

 This page has grown pretty long over the years.
 So before I get into the details, let me make this page even longer by summarizing some of my top personal opinions:

-- Ignore everything else and focus first on Bitcoin until you really know what you are doing and understand WHY Bitcoin is such a game changer.
+- Ignore “crypto” and “altcoins” and NFTs and everything else and focus strictly on Bitcoin until you really know what you are doing and understand WHY Bitcoin is such a game changer.
 You are not going to “find the next Bitcoin.”
 In fact, the vast majority of other cryptoassets are just garbage that you don’t want to waste time or money with.
+Yes, I got caught up in the “crypto” craze for a bit in 2016-2017.
+I deeply regret that now.

 - Don’t get fooled by things that sound like Bitcoin (Bitcoin Cash, Bitcoin SV, Bitcoin Gold, Bitcoin Diamond, etc.).
 You want the real thing–Bitcoin (BTC, or XBT on some exchanges).
 Once you fully understand Bitcoin and its history, and you’ve done your research, if you truly think these other things are better, then good luck.
-I’ll keep my money in Bitcoin, thank you.
+I might play with some interesting technologies, but I’ll keep my wealth in bitcoin, thank you.

 - Buy and hold (or “HODL” as we say in the Bitcoin community).
 If you’re an amazingly good trader, have at it.
 I’m not.
 Ninety-nine percent of the population is not.
 Human emotions make trading really tough for most people.
+They want to sell when the prices has gone down.
+They want to buy when the price has run up.
 Fortunately, a super easy strategy with bitcoin is simply to buy and hold.

 - Take the long-term view.
 This ties in with buy and hold.
 For every bit of fiat currency you convert to BTC, just assume you’re never going to touch it for at least five years.
 Ten is even better.
 Definitely don’t invest any money that you might need for normal living expenses in the next few years.
-Even though we’re at an all-time high today, I know people who have lost a lot of money in bitcoin.
+Even though bitcoin has provided incredible returns over the last dozen years, I know people who have lost a lot of money in bitcoin.
 One buddy of mine bought at $1000 and panic sold when it dropped under $800.
 Don’t be that guy.
 I was buying that day he was selling.

 - Consider dollar cost averaging (or the equivalent in your local fiat currency).
 There is lots of good analysis on DCA, so I won’t repeat it here.
 There are several exchanges that allow you to buy the same dollar amount on a recurring, automatic basis.
 Just set it and forget it.
 Start small–even $20 a month or $10 a week–then increase it later if you want.
 Good options for DCA purchase of bitcoin include Cash App and Coinbase.
 More on these options below.

 - Not your keys, not your coins.
 Remember this mantra!
-If “your” bitcoins are stored on an exchange, or some web site, then you don’t really have control over them.
-Honestly, they’re not really your coins.
+If “your” bitcoins are stored on an exchange, or some web site, then they’re not really yours.
 The exchange or web site operator can be hacked (and we’ve seen lots of this because they are huge targets).
 Or they might turn evil and simply steal the coins.
+Sadly, we’ve seen a lot of this too.
 Or if nothing else, if a government agency tells them to freeze your account, or change your balance to zero, or use some of your bitcoin to pay a speeding ticket, there’s nothing you can do.
 Or more likely–and this happens all the time–you might be restricted from spending your own bitcoin with merchants that the web site operator doesn’t like, even if it’s perfectly legal.
 If you truly want secure, censorship-resistant money that can’t be confiscated, you need to store it in wallets where you control the private keys.
 Buy on an exchange, but move the coins into your own self-custody wallets.

 - Follow good security practices!
 You know the drill–now start actually doing it!
 Use a top password manager.
 Use strong passwords.
 Don’t reuse passwords.
 Don’t write down passwords.
 Keep your computers and phones updated with the latest security patches.
 Don’t send passwords and other details over plain e-mail or text messages or other unencrypted communications.
 Use 2FA (and not the kind that depends on text messages to your phone).
 When you become a Bitcoiner, you take on a new level of personal responsibility.
 There is no bank or government or credit card company that is going to reimburse you if you lose your Bitcoin keys.
 For most folks, a good hardware wallet addresses most of these security concerns.
 As your bitcoin wealth increases, there are more advanced techniques, and experts who can help.